The Government has decided to suspend the Export Education Levy for the 2022 calendar year.

 The Export Education Levy (EEL) is collected from international education providers.
 It helps fund a broad range of activities and projects relating to the export education industry, including promotion and marketing, quality assurance, and reimbursements for international students caught out by programme and provider closures.

-The EEL rates are currently set at 0.50% of international student tuition fees for universities, Institutes of Technology and Polytechnics, and private schools, and 0.89% of international student tuition fees for Private Training Establishments.
+The EEL rates have been set at 0.50% of international student tuition fees for universities, Institutes of Technology and Polytechnics, and private schools, and 0.89% of international student tuition fees for Private Training Establishments.

-The EEL payment obligation was suspended for the 2020 and 2021 calendar years in recognition of the significant and unprecedented financial hardship being faced by the international education sector.
-Although the sector has had time to adjust and reduce costs, we believe that finances will be under even more pressure in 2022.
+The levy was suspended for the 2020 and 2021 calendar years in recognition of the significant and unprecedented financial hardship being faced by the international education sector due to COVID-19 and the global pandemic.
+The 2022 suspension recognises the continued financial pressure on the international education sector.

-The suspension can be implemented through amending the Export Education Levy Regulations.
+The suspension will be implemented by revoking the Export Education Levy Regulations.

 Consultation closed on 22 September 2021.